bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

             - As I understand we don’t have links to where to go to register in Name results emails.
             - Clients cannot register with a Limited Company NR in the Benefit Company Incorporation filing.
     - Legal API changes for allowing multiple accounts to affiliate to a business
+    - BA resource discussion for Relationship team
+    - Partner disucssions - One Stop and BCOL
+    - Business Affiliation to multiple accounts

 ----
 Sept 3